Countries Where Bitcoin Is Legal and Illegal

 Countries That Legally Support Bitcoin

 As Bitcoin gains widespread attention from both popular and institutional investors, nation-states are expected to create legal frameworks through which financial entities can operate and offer services to their clients.
-As a result, Bitcoin's legality is most often than not tied to the extent to which individuals can buy Bitcoin using exchanges and accepted by financial institutions.
+As a result, Bitcoin's legality is more often than not tied to the extent to which individuals can buy Bitcoin using exchanges and accepted by financial institutions.

-United States
+1. United States

 Bitcoin is partly regulated in the United States and is a taxable commodity according to the IRS.
 Exchanges and financial services that offer cryptocurrency services need to register with the SEC.
 The 2021 Infrastructure Bill also mentions digital assets such as Bitcoin and aims to increase financial tracking to prevent money laundering.

-Several states are warming up towards Bitcoin and other cryptocurrencies as they recognize the benefits to the yearly taxation turnover.
+Several states are warming up towards Bitcoin and other cryptocurrencies as they recognize the benefits of the yearly taxation turnover.
 For example, Texas is incentivizing Bitcoin mining after the Chinese mining exodus.
 Additionally, Wyoming is developing cryptocurrency-friendly state regulations to promote innovation, such as establishing DAOs and offering banking licenses to cryptocurrency exchanges in the USA.

 While the current posture of Bitcoin is positive, it cannot be 100% ruled out that this may change in the future.
 An uncertain global outlook can swiftly change the Government's perception and impose tough restrictions to ban Bitcoin in the US.

-Canada
+2. Canada

-According to the Canada Revenue Agency, Bitcoin and digital assets are catalogued as a commodity in Canada, which has prevented the unfavorable misreporting of taxes.
+According to the Canada Revenue Agency, Bitcoin and digital assets are cataloged as a commodity in Canada, which has prevented the unfavorable misreporting of taxes.
 Additionally, profit generated from cryptocurrencies needs to be declared and taxed as Capital Gains tax.

-United Kingdom
+3. United Kingdom

 There are no specific laws in the United Kingdom that define digital assets as legal and integrated into the financial sector.
 Nonetheless, the UK had defined Bitcoin as property without applying additional regulatory measures.

 Crypto exchanges in the U.K. have to register with the FCA and are subject to AML laws.
 After leaving the European Union, the U.K. has created its financial framework; however, no plans exist to regulate cryptocurrencies.
-Thus, owning and transacting Bitcoin by individuals is not restricted; however, banks can implement their terms.
+Thus, owning and transacting Bitcoin individuals is not restricted; however, banks can implement their terms.

-European Union
+4. European Union

 Cryptocurrencies in the European Union are legal.
 Individuals are allowed to own Bitcoin, transact it, and store it.
-However, each country is imposing its laws regarding taxation and capital gains tax.
+However, each country imposes its laws regarding taxation and capital gains tax.
 In addition, the E.U is exploring additional regulatory measures for money laundering and anti-terrorism laws, meaning exchanges that operate in the E.U must conduct CDD/KYC on customers to meet the regimentations.

-Japan
+5. Japan

-India
+6. India

-Bitcoin is legal in India however cryptocurrencies are not highly regulated which limits investor protection against fraudulent actions and crypto exchange hacks.
+Bitcoin is legal in India; however, cryptocurrencies are not highly regulated, which limits investor protection against fraudulent actions and crypto exchange hacks.
 Moreover, there are no rules on crypto taxation in the country as RBI does not recognize the currency as legal tender.

 India's Supreme Court March 2020 resolution on the RBI case reinforced Bitcoin's status in the country after RBI could no longer enforce restrictions on RBI clients for conducting transactions with cryptocurrency entities.
 In 2021, India proposed to apply a Bitcoin ban in the country as it seeks to develop government back digital currencies.
 However, there is no clear definition of what the ban could entail.

-Australia
+7. Australia

 In 2017, the Australian government declared cryptocurrencies legal in Australia to invest in.
 This includes mining Bitcoin and trading on platforms.
-Although, the Government increased its integration efforts into the financial circuit.
+However, the Government increased its integration efforts into the financial circuit.
 However, their legality entails those using and transacting Bitcoin are subject to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
 Additionally, cryptocurrencies incur a capital gain tax as they are interpreted as property.

 Accepting Bitcoin and other cryptocurrencies comes at a cost, as the government can issue new laws, forcing exchanges to take preventive actions.
 In 2020, regulators forced cryptocurrency exchanges in Australia to delist privacy coins from their holdings.

-Brazil
+8. Brazil

-Argentina
+9. Argentina

 As of August 2021, the current president of Argentina, Alberto Fernandez, suggested he might be inclined to adopt Bitcoin as legal tender in the country.
 However, to this date, the president did not take further action.

-South Africa
+10. South Africa

 Cryptocurrencies are intangible assets in South Africa as of 2014; however, the country wants to increase crypto regulation and embrace cryptocurrencies.
 Owning and transacting cryptocurrencies in South Africa using an exchange is not illegal and is not fully regulated.
 Specifically, South Africa wants to increase regulation to avoid using Bitcoin for criminal activities and guard against money laundering and terrorism.
 The South African Reserve Bank plans to limit banks' exposure to crypto-assets as they can create financial instability in the long run.

-Nigeria
+11. Nigeria

 Countries Where Bitcoin Is Legally Accepted

-El Salvador
+1. El Salvador

-Ukraine (pending)
+2. Ukraine (pending)

 Ukraine is the second country that plans to make Bitcoin a legal tender.
 In September 2021, the parliament voted to legalize Bitcoin.
 President Zelensky intends to create a dual currency system similar to El Salvador and create a crypto mecca by 2023.
 Moreover, Ukraine plans to make bitcoin mining a new reality, using green mining through nuclear power sources.